ECTC Master Plan

 The Maintenance Shop and Existing Exterior Storage Sheds presently located on the east side of the OTB (nearest the bypass) have been relocated to the west side of the site to improve the campus image/identity and the road presence along US31.

 A feasibility study for the existing Occupational and Technical Building (OTB) was conducted in the Fall of 2019.
-The study evaluated all existing spaces and programs and provided ecommendations regarding future uses.
+The study evaluated all existing spaces and programs and provided recommendations regarding future uses.
 As part of the study, a proposed program was generated that included a new 12,000 sf Advanced Manufacturing Addition, a new entrance lobby with student collaboration and study areas totaling 5,300 sf, and a new 22,600 sf Industry Training and Community Engagement Center for 500 to 550 occupants at tables and chairs.
 A new Transportation and Logistics Building will house Automotive and Diesel Mechanics programs at a future off campus location to be determined.

 Maintaining and preserving green space on campus has been a consistent theme throughout Stakeholder meetings and vision sessions.
 To address this goal, parking lots A and C are reorganized in front of JSO to reinforce the axial relationship between JSO and the Academic Avenue entrance while also improving the adjacency between these parking areas and campus buildings to reduce walking distance.
 Additionally, improved pedestrian circulation paths and the introduction of an outdoor student gathering area/outdoor amphitheater are proposed south of the Student Center.